freebiesoft/reversesearch/docs/Backlog.md

 Currently, findLogEntries scans the bytes buffer forwards for new line characters, placing each position within the buf that they're found at onto a stack along with their size (i.e. a '\r\n' character would be 2 bytes, '\n' would be 1 byte) as they're discovered.
 The lines are then processed backwards, inferring where lines begin and end via the newline positions stack.
 This means all bytes in the buffer will be scanned for new line characters even if there's a line in the buffer that matches leStartPattern and fails FromTime constraint.
 It would be more efficient to analyse each byte in the buffer backwards and process each line as they're discovered instead; this would be more efficient under such circumstances because it means no more bytes need to be scanned other than what is necessary since upon finding a line that fails FromTime, the search would be terminated immediately.

-Although such a change may only introduce a relatively minor performance increase (i.e. compared with reading the bytes from disk in the first place), it would also simplify the logic of findLogEntries, as there'd be no need for the nlPosStack variable, and the edge case (i.e. in the event that bufOffset == 0) would be simpler to deal with.
+Although such a change may only introduce a relatively minor performance increase (i.e. compared with reading the bytes from disk in the first place), it would also simplify the logic of findLogEntries, as there'd be no need for the nlPosStack variable, and the edge case (i.e. in the event that bufOffset == 0) would be much simpler to deal with.

 ### Determine the Best Default Value for StartBufLen